-Artificial Intelligence (AI), computerized systems that perform tasks we normally associate with people, is science fiction no more.
-It is commonplace-think talk-to-text, web searches, photo tagging or fraud detection-growing and becoming increasingly sophisticated.
-Al can be applied in ways that help society tackle some of its biggest problems.
-It can be harnessed to make driving safer and medical diagnoses more accurate, fight human trafficking, counter cyberattacks, unleash scientific discovery, enable farmers to increase crop yields, help investors maximize returns and help athletes prevent injury.
-Moreover, AI will augment human abilities in ways that increase productivity, which will foster widescale economic progress.

-At the same time, AI will present new ethical challenges and automate broad categories of jobs, which will cause fundamental shifts in the ways people live and work.
-To make sure we can harness all of AI's benefits while easing any negative impacts, governments must pursue policies that enable the continued development of AI technologies, mitigate any impacts from increased automation and protect individual rights and freedoms.
+ARTIFICIAL INTELLIGENCE PRINCIPLE Artificial intelligence (AI), computerized systems that perform tasks we normally associate with people, is science fiction no more.
+It is commonplace - think talk-to-text, web searches, photo tagging or fraud detection - growing and becoming increasingly sophisticated.
+AI can be applied in ways that help society tackle some of its biggest problems, such as making driving safer, delivering more accurate medical diagnoses, fighting human trafficking, countering cyberattacks, unleashing scientific discovery, enabling farmers to increase crop yields, helping investors maximize returns and helping athletes prevent injury.
+Moreover, AI can augment human abilities in ways that increase productivity and approve outcomes, which will foster widescale economic progress.
+At the same time, AI presents new ethical challenges surrounding privacy, potential underlying bias, liability and decision-making processes.
+Furthermore, partial or full automation of broad categories of jobs will cause fundamental shifts in the ways people live and work.
+New knowledge work will rise as more rudimentary human activities automate.
+To make sure we can harness all of AI's benefits while easing negative impacts, governments must pursue policies that enable the continued development of AI technologies, protect individual rights and freedoms, and mitigate impacts from increased automation.